juancarlospaco/faster-than-requests/README.md

 - `deduplicate_urls` Deduplicate `list_of_urls` removing repeated URLs, boolean type, optional, defaults to `False`, example `False`.
 - `start_with` Match at the start of the line, similar to `str().startswith()`, string type, optional, example `"<cite "`.
 - `ends_with` Match at the end of the line, similar to `str().endswith()`,  string type, optional, example `"</cite>"`.
+- `delay` Delay between a download and the next one, MicroSeconds precision (1000 = 1 Second), integer type, optional, defaults to `0`, must be a positive integer value, example `42`.
 - `line_start` Slice the line at the start by this index, integer type, optional, defaults to `0` meaning no slicing since string start at index 0, example `3` cuts off 3 letters of the line at the start.
 - `line_end` Slice the line at the end by this *reverse* index, integer type, optional, defaults to `1` meaning no slicing since string ends at reverse index 1, example `9` cuts off 9 letters of the line at the end.
 - `pre_replacements` List of tuples of strings to replace *before* parsing, replacements are in parallel, List type, optional, example `[("old", "new"), ("red", "blue")]` will replace `"old"` with `"new"` and will replace `"red"` with `"blue"`.